 For inoculation, remove seedlings from their containers (Fig. 5) and wash the roots with water to remove as much potting soil as possible.
+Some protocols suggest to trim roots prior to inoculation but we have found it is not necessary.
 The washed roots are then submerged in 100ml of inoculum for 5 minutes gently swirling the mixture every few minutes (Fig. 6).
-A mock inoculation (Fig. 7) is recommended to rule out the impact of the root dip and transplanting processes.
+A mock inoculation (Fig. 7) is strongly recommended to rule out the impact of the root dip and transplanting processes.